dmitriyrotaenko/librarium/README.md

 As a user, you can:

 - Add a book to the library via a dedicated book.
-- Mark the book as (non)read.
+- Mark a book as (non)read.
-- Remove the book from the library.
+- Remove a book from the library.
 - Access main actions from the keyboard ⌨️
 - Use the app on devices with smaller screens📱